 Game testing in Miami: Designing for a spectrum of needs

 We worked closely with ‘The Learning Center’ and the Els for Autism Foundation in Jupiter (Florida, USA).
-In the autumn of 2016, we tested games there for the Tovertafel Unique with more than fifty children and their teachers.
+In the autumn of 2016, we tested games there for the Tovertafel Sprout with more than fifty children and their teachers.
 To improve our games, we observed the children in small groups of five.
 We also researched how the games can optimally support the teachers and therapists in their work.

 - Every child with autism is unique